 The third case is the Fano case, so that the polarisation $L=-K_X$ is anticanonical.
-In this case, the equivalence between K-polystability and the existence of a K\"ahler-Einstein metric is the content of Chen-Donaldson-Sun's solution of the Yau-Tian-Donaldson conjecture for Fano manifolds \cite{CDS-jams,GT,RB}.
-Using many of the deep results of \cite{CDS-jams}, Li-Wang-Xu and Odaka have given a construction of a moduli space of ($\Q$-smoothable) K-polystable Fano varieties \cite{LWX,YO}.
-Their techniques are necessarily very different from ours, essentially because we have no compactness theory.
-In particular their techniques are much more purely algebraic, while ours are purely analytic.
-The final construction of Li-Wang-Xu uses a criterion for the existence of a good moduli space, which we cannot appeal to due to our analytic techniques.
-This leads us to construct our moduli space by hand.
+In this case, the equivalence between K-polystability and the existence of a K\"ahler-Einstein metric is the content of Chen--Donaldson--Sun's solution of the Yau--Tian--Donaldson conjecture for Fano manifolds \cite{CDS-jams,GT,RB}.
+Using many of the deep results of \cite{CDS-jams}, Li--Wang--Xu and Odaka have given a construction of a moduli space of $\Q$-smoothable K-polystable Fano varieties \cite{LWX,YO}, which uses largely different, more algebraic techniques to our approach.
 It is also worth remarking that there has been very recent progress in constructing this moduli space purely algebro-geometrically, particularly towards the construction of moduli of uniformly K-stable Fano varieties in the sense of \cite{RD2,BHJ}, and we refer to \cite{BL,BX,CZ} for important results in this direction.
-We mention again that our main result recovers the locus of the K-polystable Fano moduli space parametrising \emph{smooth} Fano varieties.

-In both the canonically polarised case and the Fano case, we emphasise that the moduli spaces constructed using algebraic techniques satisfy stronger conditions than we obtain analytically, for example they are both known to be \emph{algebraic} spaces which are quasi-projective, and even projective in the KSBA case \cite{LWX2,OF,JK,EV}, while our construction produces a \emph{complex} space.
+In both the canonically polarised case and the Fano case, we emphasise once more that the moduli spaces constructed using algebraic techniques satisfy significantly stronger conditions than what we obtain analytically, for example they are both known to be \emph{algebraic} spaces which are quasi-projective, and even projective in the KSBA case \cite{LWX2,OF,JK,EV}, while our analytic construction produces a \emph{complex} space.